Gitphiyi/Phi-Database/REPORT.md

 ### 3.4 Page Manager

-When I was designing the DbFile is a singleton that manages all file descriptors.
-It handles:
-- read_at() / write_at() for positioned I/O
-- File path management with automatic directory creation
-- Locking support (shared/exclusive modes)

-PageCache does LRU-style caching with:
-- Page eviction when cache is full
-- Write-through policy for durability
-- Reference counting for pinned pages
+When I was designing the lower file system management, I intended DbFile to be a thin wrapper over the POSIX API.
+DbFile became a singleton that manages all file descriptors and it handles the read_at() and write_at() functions where given a Page as an input it will right it at a particular offset.
+This was used over the normal POSIX file api because I did not want to accidentally assign the wrong amount of bytes to write and the base unit of disk reads/writes are gonna come in at page size anyway.
+In addition it serves the nice purpose of automatically creating directories for heapfiles and such.
+Overall it was intended to be very simple.
+The PageCache lays right on top of it where it caches all the pages written and read.
+When the cache is full, the page cache will evict on a LRU basis.
+This part was pretty straightforward to implement and I did not have much trouble here.

 ### 3.5 Transaction Processing